-- 6.9.
-The Clerk and RFO shall have delegated authority to authorise payments in the following circumstances: - i. any payments of up to £500 excluding VAT, within an agreed budget. - ii. payments of up to £2,000 excluding VAT in cases of serious risk to the delivery of council services or to public safety on council premises. - iii. any payment necessary to avoid a charge under the Late Payment of Commercial Debts (Interest) Act 1998 or to comply with contractual terms, where the due date for payment is before the next scheduled meeting of the council, where the Clerk/ RFO]certify that there is no dispute or other reason to delay payment, provided that a list of such payments shall be submitted to the next appropriate meeting of council. - iv.
-Fund transfers within the councils banking arrangements up to the sum of £10,000, provided that a list of such payments shall be submitted to the next appropriate meeting of council. - 6.10.
-The RFO shall present a schedule of payments requiring authorisation, forming part of the agenda for the meeting, together with the relevant invoices, to the council.
-The council shall review the schedule for compliance and, having satisfied itself, shall authorise payment by resolution.
+- 6.6. {For each financial year-{the RFO}-may draw up a schedule of regular payments due in relation to a continuing contract or obligation (such as Salaries, PAYE, National Insurance, pension contributions, rent, rates, regular maintenance contracts and similar items), which the council-{or a duly delegated finance and resources committee} may authorise in advance for the year}. - 6.7. {A copy of this schedule of regular payments shall be signed by-[two members] on each and every occasion when payment is made to reduce the risk of duplicate payments.} - 6.8. {A list of such payments shall be reported to the next appropriate meeting of the council or Finance Committee} for information only. - 6.9.
+The Clerk and RFO shall have delegated authority to authorise payments (only) in the following circumstances: - i. {any payments of up to [£500] excluding VAT, within an agreed budget}. - ii. payments of up to {£2,000} excluding VAT in cases of serious risk to the delivery of council services or to public safety on council premises. - iii. any payment necessary to avoid a charge under the Late Payment of Commercial Debts (Interest) Act 1998 {or to comply with contractual terms}, where the due date for payment is before the next scheduled meeting of {the council}, where the [Clerk/and RFO]-certify that there is no dispute or other reason to delay payment, provided that a list of such payments shall be submitted to the next appropriate meeting of council (or finance committee)... - iv.
+Fund transfers within the councils banking arrangements up to the sum of [£10,000], provided that a list of such payments shall be submitted to the next appropriate meeting of council [or finance committee]. - 6.10.
+The RFO shall present a schedule of payments requiring authorisation, forming part of the agenda for the meeting, together with the relevant invoices, to the council. {{or finance and resources committee}}.
+The council {{or finance and resources committee}} shall review the schedule for compliance and, having satisfied itself, shall authorise payment by resolution.
 The authorised schedule shall be initialled immediately below the last item by the person chairing the meeting.
 A detailed list of all payments shall be disclosed within or as an attachment to the minutes of that meeting.